rflulling/RaysHelpFiles/Gemini G&A/Crimp Tool Jaws Nomenclature.md

 ### The reality is all crimp names should be something like
 AA0216FC

+AA: Brand Specific prefix

+02: Referenece to the AWG of the terminal

+16: Referenece to the AWG of the terminal

+FC: Purpose, in this case an F-Crimp

 Of course there are many ways to solve this issue but so far naming is deeply inconsistent.
+See "Crimp Tool Jaws Opinion.md"

+## Gemini Q&A: Crimp Tool Naming Convention

-### Crimp tool naming conventions are not universal across the industry; instead, they are primarily based on the specific connector type, wire gauge (AWG), and manufacturer's part numbering system.
+### Crimp tool naming conventions are not universal across the industry;
+instead, they are primarily based on the specific connector type, wire gauge (AWG), and manufacturer's part numbering system.
 Manufacturers dictate the required tool for their specific connectors to ensure a reliable connection and maintain warranties.

 ### Key elements that influence naming and identification include:

   Connector/Terminal Type: Tools are often named for the specific connectors they are designed to crimp, such as:
      D-Sub crimpers: Used for attaching pins to individual wires for D-Sub connectors.